 2. Sacral Chakra (Swadhisthana)

-The sacral chakra helps inform how we relate to our emotions and the emotions of others.
+The Swadhisthana, or sacral chakra, helps inform how we relate to our emotions and the emotions of others.
 It also governs creativity and sexual energy.
 Those with a blocked sacral chakra could feel a lack of control in their lives.

 Location: Lower abdomen, about 2 inches below the navel